Skip to main content

 About Jordan Tama

 Jordan Tama is a nonresident senior fellow of public opinion and foreign policy at the Chicago Council on Global Affairs.
-He’s an associate professor at the School of International Service at American University.
-He’s also a co-director of Bridging the Gap.
+He’s a professor in the Department of Foreign Policy and Global Security at American University and a principal at Bridging the Gap.

-Tama’s research examines the politics and process of US foreign policy, including public and elite opinion, the role of Congress, partisan polarization and bipartisanship, the use of economic sanctions, national security strategic planning, and the value of independent commissions.
-His publications include three books: Rivals for Power: Presidential-Congressional Relations, Sixth Edition (co-edited with James A. Thurber); Terrorism and National Security Reform: How Commissions Can Drive Change During Crises; and A Creative Tension: The Foreign Policy Roles of the President and Congress (co-authored with Lee H. Hamilton).
+Tama’s research examines the politics and process of US foreign policy, including public and elite opinion, the role of Congress, partisan polarization and bipartisanship, the use of economic sanctions, and national security strategy.
+His publications include five books: Bipartisanship and US Foreign Policy: Cooperation in a Polarized Age; Polarization and US Foreign Policy: When Politics Crosses the Water’s Edge (co-edited with Gordon Friedrichs); Rivals for Power: Presidential-Congressional Relations, Sixth Edition (co-edited with James A. Thurber); Terrorism and National Security Reform: How Commissions Can Drive Change During Crises; and A Creative Tension: The Foreign Policy Roles of the President and Congress (co-authored with Lee H. Hamilton).
 He has also authored numerous journal articles, book chapters, policy reports, and articles in major newspapers and policy magazines.
-He is currently working on a book entitled Bipartisanship in a Polarized Age: When Democrats and Republicans Cooperate on US Foreign Policy.

-Tama received a B.A. in History from Williams College, and received an M.A. and Ph.D. from the Princeton School of Public and International Affairs.
+Tama received a BA in history from Williams College and an MA and PhD from the Princeton School of Public and International Affairs.